Dick Murdoch: Other media

 Murdoch was featured as a playable character in the 2001 video game Fire Pro Wrestling and 2007 video game Wrestle Kingdom 2.

 Death

-Murdoch died of a heart attack on June 15, 1996, at the age of 49.
+Murdoch died of a heart attack on June 15, 1996, at the age of 49, having taken part in a rodeo earlier that day.
 He was found dead at 4:30 AM on a couch in his living room by his ex-wife.
 Murdoch suffered from high blood pressure in later years and had no prior heart problems.